 Pursuant to Presidential Decree No. 198, Section 14 - Department of Justice ruling under case no. OSJ-2005-03 states that the Water Districts are exempted from Income tax and only liable to 2% Franchise Tax on its gross receipts.
-Recognition of deferred tax is not applicable as stated above.

 2.3.20 Provisions and Contingencies